Top

 Premarital Agreements

 Although premarital agreements seem to belong to the “rich and famous,” everyday Nebraskans with premarital assets or possible inheritances could benefit from having one.
-Some people may want such an agreement so that they can predetermine how their assets and debts will be treated during a marriage, upon their death, or in the event of a divorce.
+Individuals may want such an agreement so they can predetermine how their assets and debts will be treated during a marriage, upon their death, or in the event of a divorce.
 The best practice is to plan and negotiate your premarital agreement months before the wedding.
-Our team of Omaha prenup lawyers at Slowiaczek Albers & Whelan have years of experience working with clients on family-related issues, and specifically premarital agreements.
-If you seek to draft a premarital agreement, let our Omaha law firm help; our prenuptial agreement lawyers will keep your best interests in mind and be sure to legally protect your assets.
+Our team of prenuptial agreement attorneys in Omaha at Slowiaczek Albers & Whelan has extensive experience working with clients on family-related issues, specifically premarital agreements.
+If you seek to draft a premarital agreement, let our Omaha law firm assist you; our prenuptial agreement lawyers will keep your best interests in mind and be sure to legally protect your assets.

 For help drafting a premarital agreement, call (402) 928-2007 or submit a contact form here.